MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 ## Test your prerequisites

-We recommend running the *Test-MdiReadiness.ps1* script to test and see if your environment has the necessary prerequisites.
-Download this script from the Microsoft XDR > **Identities** > **Tools** page.
+We recommend running the [*Test-MdiReadiness.ps1*](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) script to test and see if your environment has the necessary prerequisites.

-For more information, see [the script's page](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) on GitHub.

 ## Related content